thindil/tashy/README.md

     to use default settings (like include all other bindings), you can use auto setup by typing `bob autosetup`.
 You need to run this command only the first time when you compile the library on the selected platform.
 If you only recompile the configured project, skip this step.
+If you want to change also C compiler used in the setup stage, you must run manually the setup script (for more information, please look above).
 2. `bob build` to compile the library in static and relocatable versions on Unix and static only on Windows.
 3. `bob install` to install the library with gprinstall which allow use it